Childhood immunisation coverage

 How have we been tracking?

-We are close to meeting our aspirational target of 95 per cent, with more than 91 per cent coverage for one year olds, two year olds, and five year olds.
+We have met our aspirational target for five year olds and are close to meeting our aspirational target of 95% for all age groups, with more than 94.8% coverage for one year olds and more than 92.6% for two year olds.

 Our successes so far: